mftnakrsu/ObjectDetection-w-opencv/README.md

 	blue_u=(179,255,255)

- I stored a point in the center of the object with the 'deque' command.
-However, I made a simple 'tracking' application:
+ I stored a point in the center of the object with the 'deque' command.So, I made a simple 'tracking' application:

 	from collections import deque